 The PDF is made for print, not for the screen.
 This simple fact has serious consequences for the overall experience of reading a report in this format.

 - The portrait orientation of the PDF and the landscape orientation of the screen do not work well together.
 One usually has to zoom in, because the text is otherwise too small.
-Since most PDFs have text in two or more columns, one has to then keep scrolling up and down all the time.
+Since most PDFs have text in two or more columns, one is continuously scrolling up and down in order to read the text.